 Some manufacture strictly warns against the use of vinegar for cleaning their products.
 If your electrical kettle falls under this category (check the manual), you need to use lemon to clean it.

-Although not as powerful as vinegar solution, a lemon solution is still very effective and does a great job in removing limescale.
+Although not as powerful as a vinegar solution, a lemon solution is still very effective and does a great job of removing limescale.
 There are two ways you can use to clean Electrical kettle with lemon.

 2.1.
 Use Lemon Slices